Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

-WARSAW, Poland (AP) — Poland said early Wednesday that multiple Russian drones entered and were shot down over its territory with help from NATO allies, describing the incident as an “act of aggression” carried out during a wave of Russian strikes on Ukraine.
+WARSAW, Poland (AP) — Poland said Wednesday that multiple Russian drones entered its territory over the course of several hours and were shot down with help from NATO allies, describing the incursion as an “act of aggression” carried out during a wave of Russian strikes on Ukraine.

-Several European leaders said they believed Russia was intentionally escalating the war, and NATO was discussing the incident in a meeting.
-It came three days after Russia's largest aerial attack on Ukraine since the war began, an attack that for the first time hit a key government building in Kyiv.
+The Kremlin refused to comment, but its close ally, Belarus, said it tracked some drones that “lost their course” because they were jammed.
+However, several European leaders said they believe that the incursion amounted to an intentional escalation by Russia of its war on Ukraine.

+Poland said some of the drones came from Belarus, where Russian and Belarusian troops have begun gathering for war games starting on Friday.

 “Russia’s war is escalating, not ending,” European Union foreign policy chief Kaja Kallas said.
 “Last night in Poland we saw the most serious European airspace violation by Russia since the war began, and indications suggest it was intentional, not accidental.”